swojtasiak/jsrdbg/README.md

 This is an implementation of a high level debugging protocol for SpiderMonkey engine which is available as a shared library.
-The library can be used to integrate debugging facilities into an existing application laveraging SpiderMonkey engine.
-There are several integration possibilities including exposition of the high level debugger API localy directly to the application and even exposing it to remote clients using full duplex TCP/IP communication.
+The library can be used to integrate debugging facilities into an existing application leveraging SpiderMonkey engine.
+There are several integration possibilities including exposition of the high level debugger API locally directly to the application and even exposing it to remote clients using full duplex TCP/IP communication.

 The project consists of two main parts.
 The debugger engine itself in a form